 Answer some boring and intrusive questions for about 15 minutes (sorry — our federal regulators require us to collect the information).
 The really important step is signing the Common Good Agreement — the covenant we sign with each other that makes the Common Good system possible.

-Upload a photo for your Common Good Card and make a donation of any amount (even 1¢).
+Upload a photo for your Common Good Card and choose an annual donation amount (even 1¢ or zero).

-Pretty soon your account will be approved by a Common Good administrator and your Common Good Card arrives in the mail a couple days later, along with a Welcome Letter, another sheet titled "Understanding Common Good", and some invitation cards for you to use to invite your friends, neighbors, and favorite businesses.
+Pretty soon your account will be approved by a Common Good administrator and your Common Good Card arrives in the mail a couple days later, along with a Welcome Letter and some promotional cards for you to use to invite your friends, neighbors, and favorite businesses.

 So try it out!
 Go ahead and buy something!
 Carry your Common Good Card in your wallet and present it as payment at any participating business in any Common Good Community.
 Like a debit card, except the cashier scans your card with a smartphone and there are no fees for you or the business.
 You can also sign in to your Common Good Account to buy something online.